-- We seek to develop a workforce that fully understands the customers we serve by: - Aligning diversity to the Company Values; - Creating and sustaining a positive work environment enabling us to attract, develop and retain the highest performing talent in an increasingly global and diverse marketplace; and - Working with small businesses, women- and minority-owned, and LGBTQ-owned business enterprises.
+We seek to develop a workforce that fully understands the customers we serve by:

+- Aligning diversity to the company values - Creating and sustaining a positive work environment enabling us to attract, develop and retain the highest performing talent in an increasingly global and diverse marketplace - Working with small businesses, women- and minority-owned and LGBTQ-owned business enterprises

-Code Administration and Waiver
+Code administration and waiver

-- Any waiver of this Code for our directors can only be granted by the Board of Directors. - Any waiver of this Code for executive officers can only be granted by the Board of Directors. - Any waiver of this Code for other officers or employees can only be granted by the CEO. - Any waiver of this Code for directors, executive officers, the Chief Executive Officer or people with similar functions will be put on our public website within four business days after the waiver is granted.
+Any waiver of this Code for our directors can only be granted by the Board of Directors.

+Any waiver of this Code for executive officers can only be granted by the Board of Directors.

+Any waiver of this Code for other officers or employees can only be granted by the CEO.

+Any waiver of this Code for directors, executive officers, the Chief Executive Officer or people with similar functions will be put on our public website within four business days after the waiver is granted.

-Resources for Raising and Reporting Concerns
+Resources for raising and reporting concerns

-If you have concerns about potential non-compliance or suspected fraud, waste and abuse, or need to report a violation of the Code of Conduct, Company policy, or law, these resources are available to help:
+If you have concerns about potential non-compliance or suspected fraud, waste and abuse, or need to report a violation of the Code of Conduct, company policy, or law, these resources are available to help:

 - Your manager

-- Compliance Officer
+- Compliance officer

-- AlertLine you may report issues anonymously, 24 hours a day, 7 days a week by calling 1-844-797-0291; or by writing to the Texas Health | Aetna Compliance Officer at the address below.
+- AlertLine you may report issues anonymously, 24 hours a day, 7 days a week:

+- Dial 1-844-797-0291; or

+- Via the Internet at aetna.alertline.com.